-Otherwise, if the field is final, it must be declared in the current class, and the instruction must occur in the <clinit> method of the current class.
+Otherwise, if the resolved field is final, it must be declared in the current class or interface, and the instruction must occur in the class or interface initialization method of the current class or interface.
 Otherwise, an IllegalAccessError is thrown.